 Many of the notable temples and shrines can be found within walking distance of each other.
 Much easier in comparison to Kyoto, for example, where the main attractions are spread out across the city.

-There are tons of temples and shrines to discover.
+There are numerous temples and shrines to discover.
 We recommend the following if you’re on a tight time frame:

 Todai-ji is one of Japans most famous and historically important temples, it is the must see on your Nara Day Trip itinerary.
 The impressive bronze statue of Buddha (or Daibutsu), stands at 15 meters high.